 Are you ready to buy a house?

-“You should have some level of job and income security before venturing into the market,” said Joe Parsons, senior loan officer with PFS Funding in Dublin, California, in an interview.
+“You should have some level of job and income security before venturing into the market,” said Joe Parsons, senior loan officer with Pinnacle Home Loans in Novato, California.

 “Also, you should plan to stay put for at least a few years.
 Selling a home is not something you can accomplish overnight — it takes three to four months from beginning to end,” he said.

-That doesn’t mean you have to be ready to commit to your “forever home,” especially if you live in an expensive area for real estate, said realtor Katie Wethman, managing director of the Wethman Group in northern Virginia and Washington, D.C., in an interview.
+That doesn’t mean you have to be ready to commit to your “forever home,” especially if you live in an expensive area for real estate, said real estate agent Katie Wethman, managing director of the Wethman Group at Keller Williams in the Washington, D.C., area.
 But if you’re considering a major career change or going back to school, you’ll probably want to wait to buy a home until your financial situation is more stable, she said.

 But it’s not impossible for a normal person to get a mortgage loan and buy a home, Parsons said.
 Real estate lenders are not cherry-picking the best applicants, and you don’t need a large down payment.